kubernetes-sigs/kueue/keps/976-plain-pods/README.md

 These groups of Pods can be identified when they have:
 - the label `kueue.x-k8s.io/pod-group-name`, as a unique identifier for the group.
 - the annotation `kueue.x-k8s.io/pod-group-count`, the number of pods to expect in the group

-<<[UNRESOLVED expectations]>>

-1. Can we assume that when a Pod fails it won't be recreated?
-2. Alternatively, is there be a pod controller that handles recreation?
-If so, how do we know if the job finished, so that there wouldn't be more recreations?

-Most likely, we should assume that the Pods are just plain Pods not controlled by a custom resource.
-Otherwise, users should prefer to integrate directly with the Workload API, which is not a significant effort, but would be more reliable.

-3. Can we assume that the workloads are thrustworthy (no more pods are sent than the annotation states).

-Annotations across multiple objects cannot easily be validated, as such, we should probably guard against misuse.

-<<[/UNRESOLVED]>>

-<<[UNRESOLVED finalizers and Job API]>>

-As pods terminate (success or failure), we need to free quota.
-In order to reliably track terminated Pods, we need to add finalizers to pods.
-When the pods finish, we increment a counter in the Workload status and remove the finalizer.

-This problem is already solved by the Job API, so the natural question is: why not just use a Job?

-<<[/UNRESOLVED]>>

 The Workload object can be generated after observing the first Pod.
 The Workload for the Pod in [story 2](#story-2) would look as follows: